emrepelitt/DSA210-Project/README.md

 - The datasets are imported and cleaned to remove missing values, duplicates, and inconsistencies.
 - Features are analyzed for correlation with the target variable (price).
 - Categorical variables are encoded appropriately for model training.
-- Data from both datasets may be merged or analyzed separately depending on their structure and compatibility.

 ## Analysis Plan
 1. **Descriptive Analysis**: Summary statistics and visualizations to explore relationships between variables.